Lee Yoo-young: Endorsements

 After winning Best Actress at the 14th Milan Film Festival, Lee was chosen as model for the matchmaking agency Duo with Yoon Tae-woong.
 She also chosen as the model for Bacchus, a fatigue recovery supplement advertisement.
 In 2018, Lee was chosen as muse for fashion brand Deco & I. In 2019, Lee has been selected as the advertising model for beauty care medical device Newa.
 Lee also served as model for INKO, a premium heated brand of Jibon Cosmetics.

 Philanthropy

 In July 2024, it was reported that Lee donated to the Gwangju Community Chest of Korea on July 28 to support aging out youth.
 (Note: Aging-out youth (aged-out orphan) is an orphan who reach the age of 18 years old and must leave the orphanage or foster care system to live independently.)

 Personal life

 Relationships

-In December 2016, Lee was confirmed to be in a relationship with her co-star Kim Joo-hyuk from the movie Yourself and Yours (2016) until his death on October 30, 2017, in a traffic collision.
+In December 2016, Lee was confirmed to be dating her Yourself and Yours co-star, Kim Joo-hyuk.
+Their relationship continued until Kim's death on October 30, 2017, in a traffic collision.

 On February 6, 2023, it was confirmed that Lee was dating a non-celebrity boyfriend.
-In July 2024, it was revealed that Lee had secretly registered her marriage in May and is currently expecting a child.
-On September 4, it was announced that Lee gave birth to a daughter in August.
+In July 2024, reports said Lee had privately registered her marriage in May and was expecting a child.
+She subsequently gave birth to a daughter in August, with the news announced on September 4.
+She and her husband held their official wedding reception on September 21, 2025 in Seoul.
+On April 6, 2026, Lee’s agency, Ace Factory, revealed that she was pregnant with her second child, stating that she was expected to deliver in September.
+Lee gave birth to a second daughter in early September of 2026.